Frequently Asked QuestionsA

 • Projects that benefit a single property owner

-• Events that have already taken place or for activities completed prior to submission of application.
+• Initiatives that have already taken place or completed prior to submission of application.

 Is my association required to make a financial contribution toward our activity in order to qualify for a grant?

-As part of NAR’s Right Tools, Right Now, the 10% financial contribution requirement is waived from January 3rd to December 31st, 2023.
+As part of NAR’s Right Tools, Right Now, the 10% financial contribution requirement is waived for any association that requests reimbursement between January 2nd, 2024 through December 31, 2024.

 Can we apply for a grant outside of our territorial jurisdiction?